 It was something that was quite difficult at first.
 Luckily for me, I will say that I was surrounded by a good network of family and friends who believed in my business.

 As a young woman, that has been very difficult.
-In a lot of culture if you move around Nigeria you would know that there is a barrier that exist for women to have ownership to land.
-In my case I stand out in that sense as it is not something that is normal in Nigeria.
-In terms of financing, I have had some people say to me you are not married so we cannot give you loan.
+In a lot of cultures, if you move around Nigeria you would know that there is a barrier that exists for women to have ownership of land.
+In my case, I stand out in that sense as it is not something that is normal in Nigeria.
+In terms of financing, I have had some people say to me you are not married so we cannot give you a loan.
 And I’m like “but I am doing all these things.”
 Some others say that I need to add weight and have a madam body and then we will know that you are serious.
 This is the day to day reality, typical of some of the things that get thrown back at you and I am trying to move up but there are barriers because socially in Nigeria it is not acceptable for a woman to own my own business and moving forward.

 So there have been barriers to accessing finance.
-A lot of it has been personal savings and fund raising as well as loans from family and friends but I understand that again I fall in minority of those you can raise finances that way.
+A lot of it has been personal savings and fundraising as well as loans from family and friends but I understand that again I fall in minority of those you can raise finances that way.

-Up I know there are lots of upcoming loans that have low interest rates and I am actually looking that not having collateral, that’s another thing.
+Up I know there are lots of upcoming loans that have low-interest rates and I am actually looking that not having collateral, that’s another thing.
 So for me, earlier on when I started this business to even access a loan you’ll need collateral which something I didn’t have except the farm, and that’s a huge risk because of what you are doing unless you want me to put up my father’s house.
-But now there are some collateral free loans and the interest rates are very low.
+But now there are some collateral-free loans and the interest rates are very low.
 They are from the CBN and Development Bank of Nigeria (DBN) but you don’t get it directly from them it has come through your bank.